-This will be a slow paced class, a time for treating the body, mind and soul to tender loving care.
+This will be a slower paced class, a time for treating the body, mind and soul to tender loving care.
 We will work all the smaller joints of the body we sometimes don’t take time to care for and move through some yang postures to increase the stream of prana.
-You will leave grounded, connected and calm.
+There will be some gentle yin postures and you will leave grounded, connected and calm.

-There is a smooth flowing edge to this hatha class.
+There is a smooth flowing nature to this Hatha class.
 One asana will link to the next and the breath will carry you through.
 As you let the breath flow the body will begin to flow too!
+A Sacred Dance of sorts.

 This integral system is a combination of the most powerful techniques of Hatha, White Tantra, Raja, Bhakti, Mantra and Kundalini yoga to bring about complete transformation of the individual at a physical, emotional, mental & spiritual level.
-A carefully selected sequence of asanas are practised to open and cleanse the seven chakras.
-While hatha postures are practiced Transformational yoga is much more than the physical body; pranayama (breathing techniques), mantra (chants) & meditation are an essential part of this yogic system.
-These techniques work simultaneously to purify & energise the chakras & balance the subtle prana energies.
-The effects of this practice bring equilibrium & serenity into the physical body, emotions, mind & soul.
+A carefully selected sequence of asanas are practiced to open and cleanse the seven chakras.
+While hatha postures are practiced Transformational Hatha Yoga moves beyond the physical body; pranayama (breathing techniques), mantra (chants) & meditation are an essential part all the way throughout this Yogic System.
+These techniques work simultaneously to purify and energise the energy centres, and balance the subtle prana energies.
+The effects of this practice bring equilibrium & serenity into the nervous system, the entire physical body, emotions, mind and soul.

 Yin Yoga is our Divine Feminine.
 It is our balance.
 It is a doorway in to meditation.
 It is a strong connection to our true and higher self.
 It is surrendering to all that IS!
 It is letting flow to let go!